getfem/getfem/doc/sphinx/source/userdoc/bmesh.rst

   mymesh.add_prism_by_points(N, itp);

 The order of the points in the array of points is not important for simplices (except if you care about the orientation of your simplices).
-For other elements, it is important to respect the order shown in :ref:`ud-fig-elem`.
+For other elements, it is important to respect the vertex order shown in :ref:`ud-fig-elem` (first order elements).

 .. _ud-fig-elem:
 .. figure:: images/getfemuserelem.png
    :align: center
-   :width: 12cm
+   :width: 15cm

-   vertex numeration for usual elements
+   Vertex numeration for usual first order elements

+Note that a general rule, including for higher order transformations, is that the vertex numeration follows the one of the corresponding Lagrange finite element method (see  :ref:`ud-appendixa`).

 Remove an element from a mesh